-- Identify recordkeeping requirements and sources of financial aid for State and Federal disaster assistance. - Establish absentee policies for teachers/students after an incident. - Establish an agreement with mental health organizations to provide counseling to students and their families after an incident. - Develop alternative teaching methods for students unable to return immediately to classes: internet classes, correspondence classes, videoconferencing, telegroup tutoring, etc. - Create a plan for conducting classes when facilities are damaged (e.g. alternative sites, halfday sessions, and portable classrooms). - Get stakeholder input on prevention and mitigation measures that can be incorporated into short-term and long-term recovery plans.
+- Identify recordkeeping requirements and sources of financial aid for State and Federal disaster assistance. - Establish absentee policies for faculty/student after an incident. - Establish an agreement with mental health organizations to provide counseling to students and their families after an incident. - Develop alternative teaching methods for students unable to return immediately to classes: internet classes, correspondence classes, videoconferencing, tele group tutoring, etc. - Create a plan for conducting classes when facilities are damaged (e.g. alternative sites, half- day sessions, and portable classrooms). - Get stakeholder input on prevention and mitigation measures that can be incorporated into short-term and long-term recovery plans.

-H. Emergency Facilities
+H. Emergency Facilities Incident Command

-1. Incident Command Post
+1. Post